 I discovered that many soldiers would either turn their “claymore mine” inward or outward.
 Inward meant swallowing all the emotional turmoil until they couldn’t take it.
 Outward meant releasing that turmoil in front of others.
 Both situations were unsustainable and toxic.

 Let me show you how to unload your burden in an emotionally healthy way.
 You can lean on your loved ones for support without pushing them away or causing them pain.
-I’ll help you to get rid of the claymore entirely and find better coping mechanisms to ease the transition to civilian life.
-I’ll support you to orientate your Warrior.
-I have dedicated my psychological career to helping others make the transition and now want to share my findings and techniques with you.
+Through reading the book and engaging with the exercises and reflections you may find better coping mechanisms to ease the transition to civilian life.
+The book will support you to orientate your Warrior, define your territory and navigate forward into constructive change.
+I have dedicated my psychological career to helping others make the transition and now want to share my findings, understandings and techniques with you.